 The proposed onsite domestic water and fire services shall be adequately supported and restrained to accommodate installation in a landfill area where differential settlement is expected.
 The fire service line shall be constructed of ductile iron with locking joints; all angles and fittings shall be mechanically restrained.
 No thrust blocks will be allowed in the landfill area.
 The water line design shall be part of the design package submitted to the DEQ for review with regards to the impacts to the landfill.
-Prior to issuance of the certificate of occupancy associated with the proposed development, the applicant shall provide 15 feet wide easements for all public water and sanitary sewer infrastructure on the property.
-The easement areas shall include all public utility facilities that were constructed as part of the Home Depot development and the proposed public facilities that are proposed to be constructed as part of the applicant's development on this property parcel.
+Prior to the engineering construction plan approval, the applicant shall provide 15 feet wide easements for all public water and sanitary sewer infrastructure on the property.
+The easement areas shall include all public utility facilities that were constructed as part of the Applicant's development on this property parcel.
 If the utility easements already exist, then the applicant shall provide copies of the recorded documents to the City.